 The Garfield Weston Foundation is a family-founded, charitable grant-making foundation.
 It supports a wide range of causes across the UK, including arts and community projects, by donating over £70 million annually.

-Use a free online service like Crowdfunder, Kickstarter or GoFundMe to raise funds for your cinema by collecting donations directly from the people it will benefit.
+Use a free online service like SpaceHive (a funding platform for ideas that bring local places to life), Crowdfunder, GoFundMe or Kickstarter to raise funds for your cinema by collecting donations directly from the people it will benefit.
 Crowdfunding can be a great way to involve your audience from the beginning of your venture.